sfeakes/AqualinkD/README.md

 ## TODO
 * Only WEB interface (WS) & AQ_MQTT can change freeze & heater temprature set-points.
 Need to add support for standard HTTP.
-(DOMOTICZ_MQTT don't be supported until Domoticz create a better virtual thermostat)
+(DOMOTICZ_MQTT won't be supported until Domoticz create a better virtual thermostat)
 * Web interface has a lot of fixed layout items that as specific to my implimentation.
 The HTML & CSS need a complete overhall and re-though to support different configurations.
 * There is code to control different light modes/shows, but it's not finished and no documentation will be provided until it is finished.
 It will not work unless you have this exact setup Haywood ColorLogic/Aqualink RS8.